NikUstimenko/acoustotreams/docs/theory.rst

     \mathbf{v}(k, \mathbf{r}) = \frac{-\mathrm{i}}{\rho c} \sum_\nu p_{\nu} \mathbf{L}_\nu(k, \mathbf{r})

 where :math:`\nu` is just a placeholder for the actual parameters that index a concrete set of solutions.
-The multiplication :math:`Z = \rho c` is also called acoustic impedance.
+The inverse prefactor :math:`Z = \rho c` is called acoustic impedance.

 References